2D Space Shooter Sample

 NetworkObject is despawned, it will be automatically returned to the pool instead of getting destroyed.

-NetworkObjectPool to the scene will not yet pool server objects because these must be manually created and then spawned by the user.
+NetworkObjectPool to the scene won't yet pool server objects because these must be manually created and then spawned by the user.
 Instead of instantiating objects, your code should take them from the pool.

 Regular Netcode Spawn Code example: